elSomewhere/song_v_agent_4/data/script.md

 ---

-## **ACT 5: AWAKENING OF MOTHER**
+## **ACT 5: AWAKENING OF URMUTTER**

 25. **Shot 25**
-    - **Action/Story Detail**: From Helena’s vantage at the outskirts of the city, we see “Mother,” an immense fortress, emerging from dust in the central square.
+    - **Action/Story Detail**: From Helena’s vantage at the outskirts of the city, we see “Urmutter,” an immense fortress, emerging from dust in the central square.
-    - **Framing/Camera**: Wide shot with Helena in the lower corner (foreground), the colossal Mother structure rearing up in the background.
+    - **Framing/Camera**: Wide shot with Helena in the lower corner (foreground), the colossal Urmutter structure rearing up in the background.
-    - **Environment/Lighting**: Dust-filled air around Mother’s dark earthy form.
+    - **Environment/Lighting**: Dust-filled air around Urmutter’s dark earthy form.
 Early sunlight outlines its monstrous silhouette.
     - **Mood**: Awe, an ancient power revealed.

 26. **Shot 26**
-    - **Action/Story Detail**: Closer look at Mother’s bizarre organic-mechanical exterior.
+    - **Action/Story Detail**: Closer look at Urmutter’s bizarre organic-mechanical exterior.
 Its pulsating, root-like surfaces enmeshed with technological plating.
     - **Framing/Camera**: Medium-wide vantage from slightly below, capturing the texture of twisted tissue and metal struts.
     - **Environment/Lighting**: Red-orange energy pulses glow from within.
 Smoke drifts around it, partially obscuring grotesque details.
     - **Mood**: Horror and fascination at an alien merging of organic and machine.